 - Audio recording of stapedius myoclonus.
 This type of tinnitus can be also heard by the examiner (as long as you put your ear close to the patient's ear).

 "mpg". "wmv" and "avi" files are digitized movies of eye movements

 or treatment procedures.
 Most of them are 320/240 in size, some are larger, and intended for slide presentations.
 Some "avi" files are cartoon like animations.

-Please attribute the source by providing the address of the webpage from which the image was abstracted, and the date downloaded or of this distribution.
+Please attribute the source by providing the address of the webpage from which the image or video was copied, and the date downloaded.